 The program bulletin board is located in the hallway outside the program Office (Room 7-043).
 Notices regarding employment and continuing education opportunities are posted on this bulletin board.
-Please check the program bulletin board on a regular basis for important notices as well as items of interest.
+The bulletin board does not supersede email for communication of important information.